ark-mod/ArkBot/README.md

 A web application built on top of the Web API and implemented in Angular (https://angular.io/).

-Features character- and creature information with food-status, mating cooldowns, baby age and cuddle timers.
+Features server status, online player listing, per server player-/tribe listings, individual player profile with character- and creature information with food-status, mating cooldowns, baby age and cuddle timers.

-Url: `webApiListenPrefix`/gui/index.html
+Url: `webAppListenPrefix`/servers